Interdisciplinary Minor in Peace and Justice Studies

 The minor in Peace and Justice Studies is intended to further the mission of the College by preparing students for their role as leaders in the local and global community.
 Students pursuing this track of the Minor will develop skills, knowledge, and perspective to pursue “Justice in Action.”
 The program’s focus is on the religious, social science, and humanities perspectives needed to address peace and justice topics.

-This minor requires that students complete 6 courses and a capstone course.
+This minor requires that students complete 6 courses and a capstone (described in the Curriculum).

 |SOC 273||Social Movements and Social Change||3|